1242035/spree/guides/src/content/user/orders/searching_orders.md

 The list shows you the following information about each order:

 * **Completed At** - The date on which the user finalized their order.
-* **Number** - The Spree-generated order number.
+* **Number** - The Viauco-generated order number.
 * **State** - The current state of the order.
 You can learn more about [order states in another guide](/user/orders/order_states.html).
-* **Payment State** - Spree tracks the state of an order's payment separately from the state of the order itself.
+* **Payment State** - Viauco tracks the state of an order's payment separately from the state of the order itself.
 As payment is received, the state of the order progresses.
 * **Shipment State** - Having the Shipment State pictured separately lets you quickly see which orders are paid and need to be packed and shipped, improving your store's workflow.
 * **Customer Email**
 * **Total** - This amount includes item totals, tax, shipping, and any promotions or adjustments made to the order.